Subscribe and Listen to the Podcast Here

 If you have a Citi Premier, then you can use the Citi® Double Cash Card to earn 2% back that can be converted to 2x points.

-If you prefer Amex points, there isn’t a great personal option, but The Blue Business® Plus Credit Card from American Express earns 2x on all purchases, up to $50,000 in spend per year (1x thereafter).
+If you prefer Amex points, there isn’t a great personal option, but The Blue Business® Plus Credit Card from American Express earns 2x on all business purchases, up to $50,000 in spend per year (1x thereafter).

 Finally, if you want to stick within the Chase ecosystem, the Chase Freedom Unlimited is your best bet, earning 1.5x transferable points on everything, as long as you have the Chase Sapphire Preferred, Sapphire Reserve or Ink Business Preferred.